Vehicle Park Stickers/Parking Permits

 Any vehicle that parks in a Town of Trumbull park requires a 2018 parking permit.

 When do I need my 2018 vehicle parking permit?

 2018 vehicle parking permits are available beginning January 8, 2018.
-There is a grace period until February 15, 2018 for new parking permits.
-2017 parking permits/stickers will be valid until that date.
-Vehicles not displaying a 2018 sticker after February 15, 2018 will be subject to a $25 violation.
+There was a grace period until February 15, 2018 for new parking permits.
+2017 parking permits/stickers were valid until that date.
+Vehicles not displaying a 2018 sticker after February 15, 2018 are subject to a $25 violation.